NFT Liquidity

 How Trade Coordination Unlocks Hidden NFT Liquidity

 Trade coordination addresses every structural failure of the order book model for NFTs.
-Instead of asking “who will buy this NFT for currency?” it asks “what set of trades connects this holder to what they actually want?”
+Instead of asking “who will buy this NFT for currency?” it asks “what can this collector get using what they already own?”

 This approach unlocks liquidity that order books structurally cannot discover:

 • No price agreement needed.
-Each participant only decides whether they prefer the received asset to their current one.
+Each user only decides whether they prefer the received asset to their current one.
 There is no price negotiation, no haggling, no meeting-in-the-middle on a currency value.

 • Stale inventory activates.
 An NFT listed for 6 months without a buyer may have no one willing to pay its price in ETH -- but it might be exactly what another collector wants in exchange for their own stale asset.